dylbo-baggins/DylanDunhamCEG4110HW1/README.md

 This is a simple android application that has a writing activity that randomly changes the color of text and displays the color value.
 There is also the drawing activity where a user can draw with their finger with any color and save the drawing as an image on their phone.

 # Special Deployment
-There is no special deployment, just make sure that the app has its one storage permission in your app settings.
+There is no special deployment, just make sure that the app has its one storage permission in your app settings and move the apk on your phone and install.

 # Instructions for use:
 Below is the main menu.
 From here you can pick the writing or drawing activity by selecting the appropriate button.